 The Municipal Court is a part of the state judicial system and the judicial branch of the City of Pilot Point.
-The Court strives to ensure that all citizens that are served by the City of Pilot Point Municipal Court are treated fairly, equally and with honestly and objectivity.
+The Court strives to ensure that all citizens that are served by the City of Pilot Point Municipal Court are treated fairly, equally and with honesty and objectivity.
 The Court will provide a forum for justice for all, will provide prompt and courteous service and allow for the resolution of all citations and complaints arising from Class C misdemeanor offenses and violations of the city’s Code of Ordinances.

 The court clerk’s office is responsible for processing the clerical work of the Municipal Court, setting trial dockets, collecting court fines and fees, maintaining court records and performing administrative duties delegated by the Municipal Court Judge.